 There are two ways to get to La Creueta:

-• The main part of Camino de la Colonia, together with Pare Pere Hermitage.
+- The main part of Camino de la Colonia, Together with the Pare Pere hermitage.
 You just have to follow the directions to the top and at a specific point follow the sign that indicates Creueta herself, which is behind the rocks.
 This path has a estimated duration of three hours and is of high difficulty.
 Expand the information in the full article about this route.
 In addition, here are the indications from Wikiloc and the track to download.

 Tips